Enthusiast Gaming: Enthusiast Gaming Live Expo

-The Enthusiast Gaming Live Expo (EGLX) was an annual gaming convention hosted at the Metro Toronto Convention Centre.
+The Enthusiast Gaming Live Expo (EGLX) was an annual gaming convention hosted at the Metro Toronto Convention Centre from 2015 to 2019.
 It is billed as Canada's largest video game convention, with a reported peak of 30,000 attendees.
 In October 2018, Enthusiast Gaming announced that EGLX will host the World Electronic Sports Games Canadian Championship.
 EGLX 2020 was delayed from October to November due to the ongoing COVID-19 pandemic and was hosted live on streaming services.
 No public plans to resume hosting Enthusiast Gaming Live Expo have been announced.